peterhinch/micropython-async/v3/docs/DRIVERS.md

  3. There is an additional class variable `sensitivity` which should be a float in range 0.0..1.0.
 The value `v` returned by the touchpad is read on initialisation.
 The touchpad is polled and if the value drops below `v * sensitivity` the pad is assumed to be pressed.
+Default `sensitivity` is 0.9 but this is subject to change.

 Example usage:
 ```python